How Having a Zero Balance Affects Your Credit Score

 The amount of debt you’re carrying is 30 percent of your credit score, so your credit card balance obviously impacts your credit score.
 Having big balances can hurt your credit score because it raises your credit utilization — the ratio of your credit card balance to your credit limit.

-Some people, however, have concerns that a zero balance can harm their credit scores.
+Some people, however, believe that carrying a balance is necessary to build a good credit score.
+Others have concerns that a zero balance can harm their credit scores.
 It’s not true — a zero balance won’t bring down your credit score, unless however, you have a zero balance because you haven’t been using your credit card.
 In that case, the credit card issuer may stop sending credit report updates for that account and may even close the credit card, both of which can affect your credit score.

 Zero Balance and Your Credit Report

 Having a zero balance on your credit card, e.g. because you pay off your credit card in full every month, doesn’t mean that the zero balance will show up on your credit report — or that the zero balance will be used to calculate your credit score.
-Here’s why: your credit card details are reported at various times throughout the month (usually on the account statement closing date) and could be reported on a day that your credit card balance is not $0.
+Here’s why: your credit card details are reported at various times throughout the month (usually on the account statement closing date).
+Your credit card balance might not be $0 on the day your credit card issuer reports to the credit bureaus.
 For example, if you make a purchase $100 on the 5th of the month and pay it in full on the 17th of the month, but your credit report was updated on the 12th of the month, your credit report won't show a $0 balance.